ddeeproton2/ChatPGP/README.md

 The stream server is aviable in the folder "nginx-1.7.11.3-Gryphon-RTMP-Server"

-The you can stream to it with OBS Studio https://obsproject.com
+Then you can stream to it with OBS Studio https://obsproject.com

 # For mobile phones